-McKinsey released an article titled “How to Scale your Digital Disruption”.
+McKinsey released an article titled “How to Scale Your Own Digital Disruption”.
 The article highlights very valid leadership and organizational options to help businesses think about digital as more than a sideshow.

 In our work, we facilitate many advisory boards comprised of CIOs, CMOs and CEOs and speak to hundreds of them each year.
 Our discussions and learnings are aligned with the recommendations made by the McKinsey authors, but we also hear an indication of some challenges in the C-suite’s ability to make the shift, and drive change fast enough.

 It isn’t enough to find a Chief Digital Officer (CDO) and hope that she will solve it all through a depth of digital knowledge.

 Large, global, complex organizations have serious challenges ahead to get through digital transformation.
 Many companies have put into place a CDO to lead the digital movement, and several express complete failure of that individual and the role.

 When we dig under this we find that these people failed because of the role definition and the fast paced evolution of digital.